-Digital transformation is near the top of every Local Government CEO’s agenda – if it’s not then it should be.
-However in most cases CEO’s don’t come from an IT or digital background.
+Digital transformation should be near the top of every Local Government CEO’s agenda.
+However in most cases CEO’s don’t come from an IT or

 Digital transformation is near the top of every Local Government CEO’s agenda – if it’s not then it should be.
 However, in most cases, CEO’s don’t come from an IT or digital background.
 They are historically more likely to come from a finance, marketing or engineering background.
 As a result, it is no surprise, that whilst common sense informs every CEO that digital transformation is hugely important, inevitable knowledge gaps tends to mean that they embark upon “the digital challenge “with trepidation, if not confusion.

 Recently one Local Government CEO confided in me that it was like being enveloped in a “thick fog”.
 With no clear way forward.
 This “fog” makes it difficult for CEO’s to articulate a clear vision with the outcomes of digital transformation, a key success factor in any change initiative.
 In this post, we look at some of the reasons why this fog occurs and provide some clarity on the way forward.

 Here are three reasons why this fog exists:

 First comes the language.
 Digital transformation has its own lexicon of terms and acronyms.
 To the non-IT person (and indeed to many IT people) these terms are nebulous and vague.

 Digital disruption, APIs, web services, transformation, digital business model, rapid prototyping, open source, open standards, cloud computing.... the list goes on and on.
 This language makes it difficult to articulate what needs to be done in simple terms.